 Disciplinary Reassignment - The transfer of a student from his or her current CPS school to another CPS school for disciplinary reasons.
 Disciplinary Reassignments are reserved only for students who have been determined, pursuant to the SCC, to have engaged in continually disruptive or very serious acts of misconduct.
-All Disciplinary Reassignments must be approved and facilitated by the AIO or their designee, or if an AIO is not assigned to the school, the Chief Executive Officer or designee.
+All Disciplinary Reassignments must be approved and facilitated by the AlO CAO or their his or her designee, or if the an AlO CAO is not assigned to the school, the Chief Executive Officer or designee.
 For further information, refer to the Board's Comprehensive Policy on the Enrollment and Transfer of Students in the Chicago Public Schools (as may be amended).